Guided Tour 🥾

 Priority

-As with timeouts, priority values can be set for each task.
+As with timeouts, priority values can be set for each message.

 Let's take a look at an example.